-Canon 1D Mark IV versus Pentax 645Z
+Canon 1D Mark IV vs Pentax 645Z

-The Canon EOS-1D Mark IV and the Pentax 645Z are two professional cameras that were announced, respectively, in October 2009 and April 2014.
+The Canon EOS-1D Mark IV and the Pentax 645Z are two professional cameras that were revealed to the public, respectively, in October 2009 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a medium format (645Z) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Pentax provides 51.1 MP.
+The Canon has a resolution of 16 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (25 percent) than the Canon 1D Mark IV.
 However, the 645Z is markedly heavier (26 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the 645Z can take 650 images on a single charge of its D-LI90 power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.